Wondering how to move house plants across the country (or across the city)? Then you’ve come to the right place!

 When all is said and done, it may be better to just wait until you get to your new home so that you can buy new house plants and garden plants that can thrive in your new surroundings.
 Just be sure to entrust the care of your old plants to someone who will take care of them and provide for their needs as much as you did.

-If you’re considering taking your plants with you on a cross country move, then it’s obvious that your house plants have a special place in your life.
-Ask Smooth Move People about the best ways to get them transported.
+If you’re considering taking your plants with you on a cross-country move, then it’s obvious that your house plants have a special place in your life.
+Ask Smooth Move People–a Portland moving company–about the best ways to get them transported.
 We’re here to help!